 “You came in through that doorway and collapsed.
 Started muttering something about coffee…” replied the ginger man.

-“I meant how did I end up on a bloody spaceship?”
+“I mean how did I end up on a bloody spaceship?”
 I asked, getting frustrated.
 I knew it wasn’t really a spaceship but I thought we’d get to the point quicker if I played along.
 Being reminded of that damn coffee didn’t help.

 “Um…” came a new voice, which startled me because I’d forgotten there was another person in the room.
 I turned around to see an older, timid looking man, probably in his 60s, with greying hair and a tattered white shirt.
 He had a somewhat awkward demeanour.
 “There’s… c..cryo pods…” he mumbled, stammering slightly.